TIME TO SAUNA AND COLD PLUNGE

 Robe, towels, and slippers provided

-Come to Sauna in a Barrel and cold plunge in a vintage claw foot tub.
+Come to Sauna in a Barrel and cold plunge in a vintage claw-foot tub.
 Temperatures in this sauna can reach up to 170 degrees safely.
-Most saunas suggest 10-15 minute intervals with cool-down plunges to optimize the hot-cold therapy.
+When saunaing, science suggests 10-15 minute intervals of heat with 10 min cool-down/plunges to optimize the hot-cold therapy.
+2 rounds, ending on a cold plunge or cool down.
 Most clients will sauna after a pilates session to burn more calories.
-Clothing is required.
+Clothing is required as the sauna is on my residential property.
 Swimming suits are best for the cold plunge/Sauna.
 You must have a doctor's clearance to enter the sauna and cold plunge.
 Heart conditions are contraindicated.

 Benefits of Combining Cold Plunges With Sauna Therapy